saltict/availproject.github.io/docs/about/introduction.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

+Avail is a **robust base layer with a laser focus on data availability**.

+It is built to meet the needs of next-generation, trust-minimized applications and sovereign rollups.
+Avail's strengths lie in its innovative security approach, which allows light clients to easily verify data availability through sampling over a peer-to-peer network.
+Avail’s modular approach simplifies blockchain integration for developers, as they no longer need to worry about validator sets or tokenomics.
+With Avail's unparalleled data availability interface and powerful security capabilities, developers can create zero-knowledge or fraud-proof-based blockchain applications with greater efficiency and ease.

-Avail represents a paradigm shift in blockchain technology, distinguishing itself as a **modular blockchain with a laser focus on data availability**.
-At its core, Avail prioritizes ordering and publishing transactions while enabling users to verify block data's availability without downloading entire blocks.
-This approach uniquely balances scalability with security, addressing core challenges faced by traditional blockchain systems.
+At its core, Avail prioritizes ordering and publishing transactions while enabling users to verify the availability of block data without needing to download entire blocks.
 Avail's data-agnostic nature is one of its defining features.
 It supports various execution environments, including EVM, WASM, and custom new runtimes, offering a versatile foundation for diverse blockchain applications.
-Avail's modular architecture enables the creation of a broad spectrum of designs, such as sovereign ZK or OP appchains, general-purpose rollups, sidechains, validiums, and more.
-Remarkably, these applications do not require establishing a new validator set.

 <details>
 <summary>Overview of L2 Scailability</summary>